IrmaRa/day_01_week_03_SQL/homework.md

 select name from people;

-3.Oops!
+3. Oops!
 Someone at CodeClan spelled Johnny's name wrong!
 Change it to reflect the proper spelling (change 'Jnny Watson' to 'Johnny Watson').

 update people set name = 'Johnny Watson' where name = 'Jnny Watson';